-27.E.1.
-During qualified leave or mandatory furlough, the employee contribution continues to be paid through payroll deduction and the Judicial Department continues to pay the state contribution.

-27.E.2.
-During unpaid leave the employee shall pay the total premium (employee and employer contributions) to the Judicial Department within the month of coverage, except as follows.
+- 27.E.1.
+During qualified leave or mandatory furlough, the employee contribution continues to be paid through payroll deduction and the Judicial Department continues to pay the state contribution. - 27.E.2.
+During unpaid leave the employee shall pay the total premium (employee and employer contributions) to the Judicial Department within the month of coverage, except as follows. - 27.E.2.a.

-27.E.2.a.
 During unpaid family and medical leave, the Judicial department shall continue to pay the state contribution as long as the employee continues to pay the employee contribution by the due date specified in the family and medical leave notice.
 If the employee fails to pay the employee contribution when due, coverage may be terminated but shall be reinstated upon return to work.
 In the event any contributions are owed upon the employee's return to work or should the employee fail to return to work, such contributions shall be collected from the employee.
-If the employee fails to return after the leave, any contributions due may be recovered as specified by federal regulations.
+If the employee fails to return after the leave, any contributions due may be recovered as specified by federal regulations. - 27.E.2.b.

-27.E.2.b.
 While an employee is on voluntary furlough, medically certified leave, short-term disability, workers' compensation leave, or disciplinary suspension, the Judicial Department shall continue to pay the state contribution as long as the employee continues to pay the employee contribution in a timely manner.
-If the employee fails to pay the employee contribution by the due date, coverage may be terminated, and the employee must wait for the next annual open enrollment to re-enroll.
+If the employee fails to pay the employee contribution by the due date, coverage may be terminated, and the employee must wait for the next annual open enrollment to re-enroll. - 27.E.3.

-27.E.3.
 An employee on unpaid military leave will be retained on the Judicial Department's group insurance plans the same as active employees, except that the employee must make arrangements with the person who processes payroll for the payment of the employee's portion of the insurance premiums.
-The Judicial Department will continue to pay the employer's share of the premiums throughout the duration of unpaid military leave.
+The Judicial Department will continue to pay the employer's share of the premiums throughout the duration of unpaid military leave. - 27.F.

-27.F.
 Appeal Procedures - Appeals of eligibility for state group benefit plans must be submitted in writing to the state personnel director, at the address below, within 20 calendar days of receipt of the ineligibility decision.
 Use of the standard "Colorado State Employees Group Benefits Eligibility Determination Appeal Form" found on the Director's website is required.

-Department of Personnel and Administration Division of Human Resources 1525 Sherman Street, 2nd Floor Denver, CO 80203

-The Director will issue a final written decision.
-The ineligibility decision will be overturned only if found to be arbitrary, capricious or contrary to rule or law.
-Appeals of denied claims under any of the state group benefit plans shall follow the specific appeal process provided by the plan defined in the specific contract, plan document, summary plan description, or regulated entity.
-The provider will issue a final written decision in accordance with its process.
+Department of Personnel and Administration Division of Human Resources 1525 Sherman Street, 2nd Floor Denver, CO 80203 the state group benefit plans shall follow the specific appeal process provided by the plan defined in the specific contract, plan document, summary plan description, or regulated entity.
+The provider plan will issue a final written decision in accordance with its process.